May 19, 2023

 Students with good sense of equilibrium can quickly get used to crossing their left leg in front of their right leg when the man walks on their right, while those with a weak sense of equilibrium are less sensitive to changes in body position in relation to their partner, thus often fail to do cruzada.
 For such women, practicing salida helps to get them into the habit of doing cruzada when the man walks on their right.

 The right embrace is symmetrical and square, in which the two partners face each other chest against chest, his left hand holds her right hand at shoulder height, his right arm wraps around her body, and her left arm is hooked around his right shoulder, so the two are perfectly aligned.
-This correct embrace is not only the most comfortable, it also allows the woman to feel any subtle changes in the position of the man's body, so when he walks on her right, she will naturally reposition her body with the cruzada to bring her body back into line with his.
+This correct embrace is not only the most comfortable, it also allows the woman to feel any subtle changes in the position of the man's body, so when he walks on her right, she will naturally reposition her body with the cruzada to put her body back in alignment with him.

-In my experience, failing to do cruzada is a common mistake women often make.
+In my experience, failing to do cruzada is a common issue many women often have.
 Perpaps half of the women I dance with fail to do cruzada from time to time, and most of them are not new to tango.
-By adding a step, cruzada often serves as weight shift on the woman's part, thereby transforming the dancing system from balance system to cross system, or from cross system to balance system.
-Because this affects how the man leads the next step, it is vital for the woman to do the cross when the man wants her to do so by walking on her right.
-Developing a strong sense of equilibrium, using correct embrace, maitaining proper alignment, being sensitive to changes in the body position in relation to the partner, and practicing enough salida all help to get into the habit of doing cruzada.
+By adding an extra step, cruzada allows the woman to change her weight, thus transforming the dancing system from balance system to cross system, or from cross system to balance system.
+Because this affects how the man leads the next step, it is vital for the woman to do cruzada when the man wants her to do so by walking on her right.
+Maitaining proper alignment, developing a strong sense of equilibrium, using correct embrace, paying attention to changes in the body position in relation to the partner, and practicing salida all help to get into the habit of doing cruzada.

 No comments: